 We all daydream and there’s nothing shameful about it.
-And if you’ve noticed, the subjects you read about the most, tend to shape your daydreaming.
-For this reason, I find daydreaming plays a critical role in boosting creativity.
+The subjects you read about the most, tend to shape your daydreaming too.
+For this reason, I find daydreaming plays a critical role in boosting engineering creativity.

-Even more, new studies suggest daydreaming may be a signal of your level of smarts.
-Where people with too much brainpower can’t stop their minds from wandering.
-And a powerful wandering mind is probably likely to discover something very cool.
+Even more, new studies suggest daydreaming may signal your aptitude level.
+People with too much brainpower can’t stop their minds from wandering.
+Then not surprisingly, a wandering mind is more likely to make discoveries.

 So, when you daydream and think of all types of cool ideas, write them down.
 See what you can come up with.
-Much of the creativity we see around us today, I’m sure has come from people who got lost in their dreams.
+Because much of the creativity around us today, I’m sure came from people who got lost in their dreams.